 Whey Protein Isolate vs Concentrate: Which Should I Pick?

-There are two common forms of whey protein: whey isolate and whey concentrate.
+There are two common forms and types of whey protein used: whey isolate and whey protein concentrate.

-Whey isolate undergoes different processing than whey concentrate, which makes the isolate higher in protein with fewer carbs and fat per serving.
+Whey isolate undergoes different processing than other types of whey protein concentrate, which makes the isolate higher in protein with fewer carbs and fat per serving.

 The nutritional differences between whey isolate and whey concentrate are small, and there is little evidence that suggests one is better than the other.